“Mycotecture”, “the idea that mushroom tissue grows into structural forms through biological system engineering.” Philip Ross

 >Heat-pressed mycelium materials have similar density and elastic modulus as natural materials (e.g. cork and wood).

 ARCHITECTURE STUDENT DEVELOPS SUSTAINABLE BUILDING MATERIAL FROM FUNGUS

 November 2018 mycelium with glass: Architecture graduate student Tayana Ghosh has developed a new building material that combines mycelium fungus with glass.
-Ms. Ghosh’s research shows potential that the mycelium-glass material can be used for insulation boards or sandwich panels, instead of foams.
+Ms. Ghosh’s research shows potential that the mycelium-glass material is a potential insulation for boards or sandwich panels, instead of foams.
 As next steps, she recommends additional testing of the material, including its fire resistance and shear strength.

 CLAYCELIUM_ LIVING STRUCTURES

 “Claycelium (Clay+Mycelium) is a project developed at IAAC, Institute for Advanced Architecture of Catalonia, in collaboration with IIT, Italian Institute of Technology.
-Claycelium was created by Justin Sheinberg and Mert Gonul during the 2018/19 MAA01, Digital Matter program.”
+Justin Sheinberg and Mert Gonul Justin Sheinberg and Mert Gonul created Claycelium during the 2018/19 MAA01, Digital Matter program.”

 A very comprehensive report:

 From the conclusion in our 5 phases of experiments and the requirements we set for ourselves, we began to develop claycelium with Coffee grounds and sawdust acting as the nutrients and the clay and mycelium acting as structure.
 These nutrients we collected locally at no cost.

 After choosing our composite for Claycelium, we then began to investigate its use in Robotic Construction.
 We used 3 versions of paste deposition modeling extruders in our research.

 From these tests we were able to conclude that Claycelium is 19% stronger in tensile strength than clay.
 These results were compared against a variety of tests and each test was performed multiple times.